 In May 2014, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, 2014-09, Revenue from Contracts with Customers (ASC 606) to clarify the principles of recognizing revenue and to develop a common revenue standard that would remove inconsistencies in revenue requirements, leading to improved comparability of revenue recognition practices across entities and industries.
 The standard, as subsequently amended, stipulates that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The new guidance will be effective for public entities for fiscal years and interim periods within those years, beginning after December 15, 2017.
+ASC 606 may be adopted using one of two methods: the full retrospective method, which requires the standard to be applied to each prior period presented, or the modified retrospective method, which requires the standard to be applied to opening retained earnings in the period of adoption.
+We anticipate the adoption of the standard under the modified retrospective approach on January 1, 2018.
 We have begun our evaluation and identified two significant collaboration agreements with respect to revenue, the collaborative development and license agreements with Teva and Genentech, described in notes 9(a) and (b), respectively, to our audited consolidated financial statements included in our 2016 Annual Report on Form 10-K for the year ended December 31, 2016.
-We are evaluating the new guidance as it applies to revenue previously recognized as well as milestone payments we are eligible to receive in future periods under these agreements.
+We are continuing to evaluate the new guidance as it applies to revenue previously recognized, milestone payments we are eligible to receive in future periods under these agreements, as well as financial statement disclosures.